Section 16 and 16.1 – Official Languages of Canada

 “the composition of the work-force of federal institutions tends to reflect the presence of both official language communities of Canada, taking into account the characteristics of individual institutions, including their mandate, the public they serve and their locations”.
 However, the government

 - Part VII of the Act deals with advancement of English and French.
-Section 41(1) sets out the Government of Canada’s commitment to enhance the vitality of the English and French minority communities in Canada and support and assist in their development as well to foster the full recognition and use of both English and French in Canadian society.
-Section 41(2) imposes on federal institutions the duty to take positive measures to implement this commitment.
+Subsection 41(1) sets out the Government of Canada’s commitment to enhance the vitality of the English and French minority communities in Canada and support and assist in their development as well to foster the full recognition and use of both English and French in Canadian society.
+Subsection 41(2) imposes on federal institutions the duty to take positive measures to implement this commitment.
 Part VII also gives the Minister of Canadian Heritage the mission to take measures to advance the equality of status and use of English and French in Canadian society.

 Table of secondary material

 - Brun, Henri and Guy Tremblay in Droit constitutionnel, 4th ed.
 (Cowansville: Yvon Blais, 2002) at 844 [“Droit constitutionnel”].

 - Hogg, Peter W., Constitutional Law of Canada, looseleaf (Toronto: Carswell, 2002) at para.
 53.6(a) [“ Constitutional Law”].

 - Vaz, Nicole and Pierre Foucher, “The right to receive public services in either official language” in Michel Bastarache, ed., Language Rights in Canada, 3rd ed.
 (Montréal: Yvon Blais, 20113) at 484 [“Language Rights in Canada”].